yuxiangtan/SimFuse/README.md

 ##Reference Dataset (available in: http://smonti.bumc.bu.edu/~montilab/zoho/SimFuse/reference_files/)
 <li>1.
 Genome.fa.
 For bowtie website.
-[Note: the fa file must use "chr*" as chromosome rather than use just 1-22, X, Y and M.] The hg19.fa I used can be also downloaded in the reference folder.
-(You need to build bowtie index yourself based on the fa by using "bowtie2-build".)</li>
+[Note: the fa file must use "chr*" as chromosome rather than use just 1-22, X, Y and M.] The hg19.fa I used can be also downloaded in the reference folder. </li>
 <li>2.
 Exon annotation.
 They can be built in bio-mart.
 Columns to include and following this order.
 For example, the one for hg19 (HG.GRCh37.64.exons.txt in the reference folder). </li>

-##Input data format</li>
+##Input Data Format</li>
 <li>SimFuse now takes only paired end aligned bam file from aligners as input.
 To convert sam to bam, samtools command "samtools view" can be used.
 Other processing steps (i.e. PCR duplicate filtering, non-unique alignment filtering) are not required.</li>

-##How to run
+##How to Run
 <li>Before running SimFuse, you need to activate the SimFuse environment by:</li>
 <li> source activate $env_name #(The one used in the setup step) </li>
 <li>Running SimFuse is as simple as running a single command line by just typing "SimFuse -i read_group_input -b bam_file -o working_dir -e exon_file -F SimFuse_path -G genome_ref -g log_file". </li>
 <li>[Details of all parameters: please see the help information in each SimFuse version for latest updates.]</li>
 <li>*Note: the output directory should be different from the directory containing the input bam file.*</li>
-<li>??????add the summary function related info.......</li>
+<li>Scripts for summarization and comparison on results of fusion detection algorithms are in the SimFuse_summary_scripts folder.
+However,because different fusion detection algorithms have their own output format, there is no uniform adaptor to do this yet.
+SimFuse only supports format conversion for deFuse, TophatFusion and QueryFuse output.
+This section needs further improvement on building an automatic wrapper.</li>

 ##Parameters
 ###The ones with no default values are required parameters, while the ones with default values are optional.